Duncan Scott (swimmer)

 Winning three gold medals in the (100 m and 200 m freestyle, and 4 × 100 m freestyle relay) at the 2015 European Games, he was the most successful British athlete at the Games.
 A month later, he formed part of the Great Britain squad that won the gold medal at the 2015 World Aquatics Championships in the men's 4 x 200 metre freestyle relay as the 4th leg swimmer in the heat.
 In 2016, he was a member of the Great Britain team that won silver in the final of the same event at the Olympic Games as well as the men's 4 x 100 metre medley relay.
 The same team also won the 4 x 100 metre medley relay silver in the 2017 World Championships.
 A noted relay swimmer, Scott broke the individual British 200 metre freestyle record leading off in the men's 4 x 200 metre relay, before anchoring the team that won gold in 4 x 100 metre medley relay at the 2019 World Championships.
+His anchor splits in a number of global relays are among the fastest in history - as of 2024, Scott has both the second fastest 100 metre freestyle anchor leg in history, and the third fastest 200 metre freestyle anchor leg.

 Early life

-Duncan Scott grew up in Alloa, moving to Strathallan School on a sport scholarship at the beginning of secondary.
+Scott grew up in Alloa, moving to Strathallan School on a sport scholarship at the beginning of secondary.
 He trained daily throughout his high school years.